jshakes/heathershakespeare.com/content/services.md

 draft: false
 ---

-I offer a range of services including:
+These are the services I offer, with examples from my past and current work:

+## Regular writing for wellbeing workshops – open to all

-- Weekly or monthly workshops for community groups Currently running themed online workshops with writers in and around the Dorking area.
-New series begins in September.
+Themed monthly online sessions with writers in and around Mole Valley – [current](/events/)

-- One-off workshops for charities, schools and other organisations Facilitated sessions for Epsom Mental Health Week and the Wimbledon Headway group (for people with acquired brain injuries).
-Contributed to Mindfest (a festival of ideas, talks and information around mental health and wellbeing at a local school).
+## One-off workshops for charities, schools and other organisations

+- Epsom Mental Health Week
+- Wimbledon Headway Group – for people with acquired brain injuries
+- Mindfest – festival of ideas, talks and information on mental health at Ashcombe School
+- Holy Trinity Church Westcott – Arts Sunday

-- Bespoke writing programmes for specific contexts and client groups Designed, delivered and evaluated a 10-week journal writing programme in a women’s prison.
-Teamed up with a fellow practitioner to offer writing for wellbeing in the workplace.
-Visit our website WritingForLife.co.uk to find out more.
+## Bespoke writing programmes for specific contexts and client groups

+- Journal writing programme for women in the criminal justice system
+- Taster sessions and tailored workshops for workplace teams https://www.writingforlife.co.uk/for-organisations/

-- Online writing courses for individuals
+## Online writing courses for individuals

-	Currently piloting a free online taster course, Wellbeing at Work, created in collaboration with Kate McBarron in response to the Covid-19 crisis (link?)
+W@W Wellbeing at Work, a free online toolkit with writing activities on themes relating to work of any kind https://www.writingforlife.co.uk/wellbeing-at-work-writing-toolkit/

-If you’d like to know more or discuss the options for your group or organisation, do get in touch.
+If you’d like to know more or discuss options for your group or organisation, do [get in touch](/contact/).

 ## What people say